-Italy passes Monte dei Paschi state rescue into law
+CORRECTED-Italy passes Monte dei Paschi state rescue into law

 The Treasury will pay 6.49 euros for each Monte dei Paschi share while subordinated bondholders, whose debt is being converted into equity as part of the bailout, will receive shares in the Tuscan bank at 8.65 euros each, the text showed.

-(This version of the story corrects second paragraph to show that overall recapitalisation is worth 8.3 billion euros)

-Reporting by Giuseppe Fonte, writing by Isla Binnie, editing by Valentina Za
+$1 = 0.8512 euros Reporting by Giuseppe Fonte, writing by Isla Binnie, editing by Valentina Za